pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 Domain events that are triggered in this way are automatically hash-chained together.

 The state of each event, including the hash of the last event, is hashed using SHA-256.
-Before an event is applied to a entity, it is validated in itself (the event hash represents the state of the event) and as a part of the chain (the previous event hash is included in the next event state).
+Before an event is applied to an entity, it is validated in itself (the event hash represents the state of the event) and as a part of the chain (the previous event hash is included in the next event state).
 If the sequence of events is accidentally damaged in any way, then a ``DataIntegrityError`` will